Lisa Hershman: Career

 As the chief management officer of the Department of Defense, Hershman worked with the Secretary of Defense on policy development, planning, resource management, and program evaluation responsibilities related to business transformation and reform throughout the department.
 Her role had direct oversight of a more than $160 billion budget and 120,000 employees of the 28 Defense Agencies and Field Activities known informally as the Fourth Estate, which includes the Defense Logistics Agency, the Defense Finance Accounting Service, the Defense Health Agency and the Defense Intelligence Agency, among others.
 Tasked by the Secretary of Defense to improve its fiscal planning process, Hershman successfully completed the first unified budget build of these agencies in the history of the department.
 Leading her Pentagon team, Hershman achieved more than $37 billion in reform savings, which was independently validated by the Government Accountability Office.

 In response to the COVID-19 pandemic, Hershman served as the senior official in charge of COVID response for the Department of Defense office space in the National Capitol Region, which includes the Pentagon.
 She served in an oversight role in intelligence activities, with the designated assistant to the secretary of defense for intelligence oversight reporting to her.

 In addition to these responsibilities, Hershman also served as the Department of Defense leader for implementation of the Women, Peace and Security (WPS) Act of 2017 - the first legislation of its kind globally.

+In December 2024, Indiana Governor-elect Mike Braun announced Hershman as his pick for Secretary of Budget and Management for the state.
+Governor Braun cited her "track record of driving efficiency and innovation in both government and business" and "experience transforming large organizations and delivering taxpayer savings."As Secretary of Budget and Management, Hershman will develop the budget to reflect the administration's priorities and manage finances, technology, and shared services for state agencies.

 Business career

 Hershman was the founder and CEO of the DeNovo Group, a specialized global consulting, training, and research firm focused on leadership, innovation, and business turnarounds.
 Hershman co-authored her book with the Michael Hammer, a MIT professor who founded the field of business process reengineering.
-After Hammer's untimely death, Hershman was asked to assume the role as CEO of Hammer and Company, in which she led a team consulting and training a fortune 100 companies such as BMW, Pfizer, PepsiCo, State Farm Insurance, and USAA, as well as governmental units including the U.S. Air Force and Sandia National Labs.
+After Hammer's untimely death, Hershman was asked to assume the role as CEO of Hammer and Company, in which she led a team consulting and training fortune 100 companies such as BMW, Pfizer, PepsiCo, State Farm Insurance, and USAA, as well as governmental units including the U.S. Air Force and Sandia National Labs.

 Earlier in her career, Hershman was the Corporate Senior Vice President of Operational Excellence at Avnet, Inc., where she successfully managed initiatives in 72 countries.
 The cost reductions and increased efficiency she achieved led her to be honored with the Avnet Corporate Chairman's Award.
 Prior to that, Hershman led Process and Resource Development efforts at Brightpoint Inc., now a part of Ingram Micro, a global provider of integrated logistics services.

 On April 29, 2021, Hershman was named to the board of directors at EchoStar.